baby636/smartbch-flipstarter/static/campaigns/1/en/proposal.md

     - Contract Info (ABI, creation code)
 - Management / Configuration
     - Node connector
+    - Smart contract registration allowing the user to upload the contracts' ABI spec in order to decode transaction inputs and output logs.
     - Token contract / logo registration (locally stored)
     - Address watch list management (locally stored)
     - MetaMask integration

 ## Visual design (10 BCH)
 I will hire a professional graphic designer to help design the visual aspect of the application.
-The goal is to create a fresh, modern and efficient visual design that will transfer over to the second round of this project.
+The goal is to create a fresh, modern and efficient visual design that will transfer over to the second phase of this project.
 Note that the design of the proof of concept application (see below) is temporary and will get a complete overhaul.

 ## Accountability
 I am a professional software developer with over 10 years experience mainly in frontend web development.
 I have worked on many projects in e-commerce and am experienced in building high traffic web applications that provide a high quality user experience.